ceptontech/cepton_sdk_redist/README.md

 # Cepton SDK
 Welcome to Cepton SDK distribution!
-Current version of SDK is V0.2 (beta)
+Current version of SDK is v0.3 (beta)
 ## Release Notes
+### Version 0.3 (beta) 2017-03-07
+* Support Mac OSX starting this version
+* Improved support for Linux (esp.
+Ubuntu 14.04)
+* Included pre-built binary of CeptonViewer
+* Additional sample for data_exporter to dump points into CSV or binary formats.
+* Differentiate between real sensor and a replay of capture.
+* Networking change to allow multiple applications to share the same device.

 ### Version 0.2 (beta) 2017-02-28
 * Suport capture/replay, with sample code.
 * Add win64_debug library.